 Since 1897, Cheyenne has celebrated its Old West roots with this eye-popping festival.
 The centerpiece of this Western celebration is the world’s largest outdoor rodeo, which draws top professionals who compete for more than $1 million in cash and prizes.
-Complementing the daily rodeo action are behind-the-chutes tours, trick riding, and a wild-horse race.
-A Native American Village, an old frontier town, a saloon, square dancing, a chuck wagon cook-off, pancake breakfasts, and an art show carry through the frontier theme.
-Rounding out the program are a carnival midway, an air show, top-name entertainment, professional bull riding shows, and several parades that include antique carriages and automobiles.
-Cheyenne Frontier Days occurs each summer during the last full week in July.
+Complementing the daily rodeo action are behind-the-chutes tours, trick riding and a wild-horse race.
+A Native American Village, an old frontier town, a saloon, square dancing, a chuck wagon cook-off, pancake breakfasts and an art show carry through the frontier theme.
+Rounding out the program are a carnival midway, an air show, top-name entertainment, professional bull riding shows and several parades that include antique carriages and automobiles.
+Cheyenne Frontier Days takes place each summer during the last full week in July.

 Wyoming – Forever West

 Unspoiled mountain vistas, topped with snow.
 Vast forested wilderness, with nary a man-made silhouette in view.
 Unbelievably blue sky stretching from horizon to horizon.
 Awe-inspiring natural panoramas, lit by golden sunsets.
 These are just a few of the amazing sights Wyoming has to offer – landscapes that can be found nowhere else in the world; natural wonders that thrill hundreds of thousands of visitors every year; memories that will linger for a lifetime.

 Wyoming is one of the few remaining parts of the United States where you can get an up-close and personal glimpse of the true American West – this is, after all, the state where the myth of the cowboy was born.
 You’ll discover a genuine culture untrampled by the wheels of time.
 The West is still wild here – with a few modern updates, of course.